 Students are considered for admission to the graduate program year round on a space available basis.
 Graduate teaching assistantships are normally awarded on an annual basis starting in the fall semester.
 To assure full consideration for a graduate teaching assistantship beginning in the fall Semester, students should have all application materials in by February 1.
 Graduate research assistantships are awarded each semester by individual faculty as grant funding is received.

 Prepare a typed narrative statement of two to three pages in length written in the style of a letter.
 Include the following:

 - Discuss why you are interested in pursuing a master's degree or Ph.
 D. in kinesiology, the strengths you have at the time of application for admission, and those areas in which you would like to increase your expertise, competencies, and personal development.

 - Outline your professional goals, both immediate and long-term.

-- Comment on an area of emphasis in either exercise physiology or physical activity public health behavior and a major professor.
+- Comment on an area of emphasis in either exercise physiology or exercise behavioral science and a major professor.

 - Describe the one academic experience that has meant the most to you in your educational career.

 All materials should be uploaded into the online application.